 Students may also satisfy part or all of the language requirement by writing a proficiency exam in Introductory Greek or Introductory Hebrew.
 There is a \$100, non-refundable fee per exam.
 The exams are graded on a pass/fail basis.
-Students must register by August 11 for the Fall 2017 term and December 1 for Winter 2018.
+Students must register by August 1 for the Fall term or by December 1 for the Winter term.
 A \$25 drop fee applies if the student cancels the exam after these deadlines.
 The exam will take place in the week before the semester begins.
-For more information, download the Language Proficiency Exam Application and contact James Smoker at deansoffice@regent-college.edu.
+For more information, download the Language Proficiency Exam Application and contact deansoffice@regent-college.edu.